jjamesmartiin/voice-transcriber/README.md

     net start audiosrv
     ```
   - **Try different audio devices** - USB cameras often work better than gaming headsets
+  - **Blue Snowball Microphone Setup**: If you're using a Blue Snowball microphone, select **audio input device #12** which runs at **48,000 Hz** for optimal performance.
+This device option typically provides the best audio quality for transcription.
 - **Multiple Python Installations**: If you have multiple Python versions, use the specific one:
   ```powershell
   # Use py launcher to select specific version